AndrewAPAC/himawari8/README.md

 [Himawari 8 (ひまわり8号)](https://en.wikipedia.org/wiki/Himawari_8) and sets it
 as your desktop background.

+## Execution

+(*See below for detailed instructions*)

-Set a cronjob (or systemd service) that runs in every 10 minutes to automatically get the near-realtime picture of Earth.
+For Linux, set a cronjob (or systemd service) that runs every 10 minutes to automatically get the near-realtime picture of Earth.

+For Mac, use a Launch Agent.

 For Windows, use a scheduled task.